Opentrons/opentrons/CONTRIBUTING.md

 ### Releasing Robot Software Stack Hotfixes

-1. Ensure you have a buildroot release created in github with all the changes you want to see, if any.
+1. Ensure you have a buildroot release created in GitHub with all the changes you want to see, if any.
 If there aren't any, you don't have to create a new buildroot release; by default, the last tag is used for release builds.
 2. Checkout `master` and make a release branch, without any new changes.
 The branch name should match `hotfix_*` to make it clear this is a hotfix, and make `make bump` usage simpler.